 Saving money on prescription drugs has become a cause celebre for many politicians and others.
 They rarely truly discuss the differences in the formulas and the need to fund drug development.

 Often, the choice is made by price.
-If the brand-name is $200 a prescription and the generic is $28, the decision is simple for most of us.
+If the brand name is $200 a prescription and the generic is $28, the decision is simple for most of us.

-Using Patient Assistance Programs, the prices of brand-name drugs can be lowered significantly.
-For example, with Prescription Hope, that $200 brand-name prescription is only $50.
+Using Patient Assistance Programs, the prices of brand name drugs can be lowered significantly.
+For example, with Prescription Hope, that $200 brand name prescription is only $50.
 You get the quality and peace of mind for much less.

 This can allow you to choose drugs that are made by the original drug manufacturer while still saving money.